To get your "How to Overcome Shyness: Mega guide",

 Take baby steps though, too much too soon can be a path to failure.

 It’s going to require a lot of effort.
-With dedication, there isn’t any limit to how far you can go.
+With dedication, you can learn how to overcome social anxiety.

 Read the 57 shyness tips below, or skip to the Q&A with the clickable table contents.
 You’ll find useful links which provide more details on different tips and techniques to overcome shyness.
 You’ll also find videos to help you succeed socially.